soniaisiganporia/awesome-cassandra/README.md

 ### Cassandra Deployment

+- [An Introduction to Cassandra Multi-Data Centers: Part 1](https://www.instaclustr.com/around-the-world-in-approximately-8-data-centres-globally-distributed-storage-streaming-and-search-part-1/) - Learn about how to plan and implement Multi-Data Centers: Part 1.
-- [An Introduction to Cassandra Multi-Data Centers: Part 1](https://www.instaclustr.com/around-the-world-in-approximately-8-data-centres-globally-distributed-storage-streaming-and-search-part-1/) + [Part 2](https://www.instaclustr.com/around-the-world-globally-distributed-storage-streaming-and-search-an-introduction-to-cassandra-multi-data-centers-part-2/) - Learn about how to plan and implement Multi-Data Centers.
+- [An Introduction to Cassandra Multi-Data Centers: Part 2](https://www.instaclustr.com/around-the-world-globally-distributed-storage-streaming-and-search-an-introduction-to-cassandra-multi-data-centers-part-2/) - Learn about how to plan and implement Multi-Data Centers: Part 2.
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)
 - [CloudFormation Cassandra AWS](https://github.com/LoyaltyOne/cassandra-aws) - A cassandra cluster for development using Cloud Formation.
 - [tlp-cluster, a tool for launching Cassandra clusters in AWS](https://github.com/thelastpickle/tlp-cluster) - A provisioning tool for Apache Cassandra designed for developers looking to both benchmark and test the correctness of Apache Cassandra.
 It assists with builds and starting instances on AWS.